-The multicolored pebbles on the shores of Lake McDonald are one of the most recognizable and photographed features in Glacier National Park.
+The Rainbow Rocks on the shores of Lake McDonald are one of the most recognizable and photographed features in Glacier National Park.
 Red, green, purple, teal, white and gold — the beach looks like someone scattered a treasure chest across the lakebed.
 The colors aren't paint or mineral deposits.
 They're the result of over a billion years of geological history, and the story behind them is as beautiful as the rocks themselves.

 What Kind of Rocks Are They?

-The pebbles are predominantly argillite and siltite — ancient sedimentary rocks formed from fine-grained mud and silt that settled on the bottom of a shallow inland sea approximately 1.5 billion years ago during the Precambrian era.
+The Rainbow Stones are predominantly argillite and siltite — ancient sedimentary rocks formed from fine-grained mud and silt that settled on the bottom of a shallow inland sea approximately 1.5 billion years ago during the Precambrian era.
 These sediments were compressed over millions of years into the layered rock that now makes up most of Glacier National Park's peaks and shorelines.

-What makes Lake McDonald's rocks so striking is that they come from the Grinnell Argillite and Appekunny Argillite formations — two distinct rock layers with dramatically different colors that were transported to the lakebed by glaciers, streams and avalanches, then polished smooth by centuries of wave action.
+What makes Lake McDonald's colored rocks so striking is that they come from the Grinnell Argillite and Appekunny Argillite formations — two distinct rock layers with dramatically different colors that were transported to the lakebed by glaciers, streams and avalanches, then polished smooth by centuries of wave action.

 Where Do the Colors Come From?